Cytomegalovirus (CMV) in Newborns

 - Feeding problems

 What can I do to prevent CMV in my child?

-Because it is so common, it is difficult to prevent a CMV infection.
-The following measures may help to prevent CMV infection, especially in pregnant women:
+Because it is so common, it's hard to prevent a CMV infection.
+These measures may help to prevent CMV infection, especially in pregnant women:

 - Wash hands with soap and water, especially after changing diapers, feeding children, wiping a child's nose or mouth, or touching toys.

-- Avoid kissing young children on the mouth.
+- Don't kiss young children on the mouth.

 - Don't share forks, spoons, cups, or food with young children.